ssswww4444/Cloud-Computing-Review/review notes/week6.md

     3. Others

 #### Docker
+* Docker Nomenclature (命名)
     1. Container
         * **A process** that behaves like an independent machine, it is a **runtime instance** of a docker image
     2. Image
         * A blueprint for a container
         * Execuable package that include everything needed to run an app
             * Code, libraries, runtime, environment variables, config files
+        * Can be pulled from / pushed to Docker Registry
     3. Dockerfile
         * The recipe to create an image
     4. Registry
         * A hosted service containing repositories of images
         * E.g. Docker Hub
     5. Repository
         * A set of Docker images
     6. Tag
         * A **label** applied to a Docker image in a repository
     7. Docker Compose
         * A tool for defining and running **multi-containers Docker applications**
     8. Docker SWARM
         * A standalone naive clustering / **orchestration tool** for docker
+* Managing data in docker
+    * By default, data inside a Docker container **won't be persisted** when a **container is no longer exist**
+    * You can **copy data** in and out of a container
+    * Docker has two options for containers to store files on the host machine:
+        1. Docker volumes
+            * managed by Docker, /var/lib/docker/volume/
+        2. Bind mounts
+            * managed by user, anywhere on the file system
+* Running a shell in a container (not recommended)
+    * Instead of using SSH to access a VM, a container can be accessed with **exec** command
+    * `docker exec [OPTIONS] CONTAINER COMMMAND [ARG]`

 #### Docker cheat sheet
 ```bash